 We recognize the at the end of a long and committed teaching career, having an issue with the State Teachers Retirement System can be a disturbing and unanticipated experience.
 We have experience representing teachers in appeals of retirement matters with the State Teachers Retirement System, and are happy to assist in those matters.
 Whether your issue involves allegations of pension spiking, a miscalculation of your defined benefit formula for your service retirement, or application of the new California Public Employees Pension Reform Act ("PEPRA"), we can advise and assist you.

 We also have experience representing teachers who have applied for disability with the State Teachers Retirement System and who have received a denial of their application.
-We know that having to apply for disability is not something that any working teacher anticipates and that the STRS appeal process can be a lengthy and complicated process.
+We know that having to apply for disability benefits or for a disability retirement is not something that any working teacher anticipates.
+The STRS disability appeal process can be a lengthy and complicated process.
 We have experience with that process.

 If you appeal a negative determination by STRS, if the Executive Review process is unfavorable, you will have a hearing in front of an Administrative Law Judge using the rules set out in the Administrative Procedures Act ("APA").
 We know that act very well, and Ms. Curtis has taught, as part of a panel, other attorneys through Pincus Professionals on how to litigate hearings under the APA.